hhnnhh/berlin_datascience_lab/README.md

 **Open tasks:** try beating the current score by either hyperparameter tuning and/or by using a more powerful model.

-Also the planned [MODEL 2] could unfortunately not be implemented within the time frame of the current project.
+The planned [MODEL 2] could unfortunately not be implemented within the time frame of the current project.
+Preliminary investigations such as the "quality check model" as well as some attempts during [feature selection](exploration/03_extended_model/improved_baseline_model_extended_HB.ipynb) give rise to the expectation that future predictions with the actual testing variables will be easier to implement and more powerful, because they are closely related to the results variable.
+However, the assumption still has to be checked.